ArturNurtdinov/Infinite_Messenger/README.md

 1. LatestMessageItem has access to database in it
 2. Data classes used for fetching and also in app logic
 3. **(Done)** Change Picasso lib to Glide
-4. Change google persistance to my with Room & coroutines. **Do i need it**???